 10. General Sherman Tree

-This largest known tree on earth by total volume.
-You pass by it on the Generals Highway, but there’s only a drop-off point there.
-To see the tree you need to drive further up the road to the parking lot where the trail starts.
+This is largest known tree on earth by total volume.
+You pass by it on the Generals Highway, but that spot is only for dropping off passengers and the shuttle stop.
+To see the tree, you need to drive further up the road to the parking lot where the trail starts.
 It’s a half-mile gradual downhill walk to tree that’s all paved.
 There are more paths and trees to explore in the area.
+Then, you either walk the half-mile uphill back to the parking lot, or you can take the free shuttle back to the parking lot.

 Hotels in Three Rivers

 We stayed in the town of Three Rivers, which is really convenient for visiting all the main sites in Sequoia National Park.
-Here are to check out.
+Here are a few to check out:

 Comfort Inn & Suites